Krati-Ag-02/get-jokes/README.md

 ## **Notes**
 - API used: [JokeAPI](https://v2.jokeapi.dev/)
 - Users can fetch a new joke by clicking the "Get Joke" button.
+- Non-production project; meant for practice and learning.

 ---